WSP Unified Site

 Reflections

+The Challenge: There was a large volume of content to manage, with an estimated 25 pages and more than 400 items to implement.
 The challenge was to design a unified platform that could centralize a wide array of content types while remaining scalable and easy to navigate.

 “The challenge was to design a unified platform that could centralize a wide array of content types while remaining scalable and easy to navigate.”